brainhack-school2020/mwmaclean-BHS2020/README.md

 This project explored the steps for analyzing diffusion magnetic resonance imaging data starting from the raw data all the way to data visualization.
 For this, I used previously acquired data from l'Unité de Neuroimagerie Fonctionnelle in Montréal.

 **Project objectives during BHS 2020:**
 The first steps were to 1) organize the MRI data in a BIDS friendly format and then 2) preprocess the data.
-Then, I  explored 3) analyzing diffusion MRI (i.e. dwi tracking) and 4) performed data visualization.
+Then, I  explored 3) analyzing diffusion MRI (i.e. tracking) and 4) performed data visualization.

 **Overarching goal:**
 The long term goal is to investigate the consequences of a primary visual cortex lesion on structural and functional connectivity using both diffusion MRI and resting state functional connectivity.